Logiqx/gps-wizard/docs/sports.md

     - P-Gear P610 - 20Hz GPS/GLONASS/Beidou + 3D sensor.
     - P-Gear P610G - 10Hz GPS/GLONASS/Beidou.
   - It also mentions use of a u-blox chip for GPS / GLONASS / Beidou.
+    - Only NEO-M8P is lacking Galileo but this chip seems unlikely.
   - It is not clear whether both models use the same manufacturer.